-Automation & electronic systems technology plays a huge role in shaping modern industry.
+Automation & electronic systems technology play a huge role in shaping modern industry.
 Its importance cannot be understated because the future depends on advanced automation and artificial intelligence practices.
 These advantages outline its significance:

 Industries Most Reliant On Automation & Electronic Systems Technology